 - 1. Say: "Many of our health issues are caused by social determinants, remember from the definition of health?
 Where you're born, grow up, live and work determines how healthy you are.
-We are going to do an activity to help brainstorm what's happening in our neighborhoods." - 2.
-Using Handout 4, ask participants to draw a picture of their community or neighborhood, making sure to include things that help support or are barriers to staying healthy.
-Ask participants to also identify three health issues in their community or neighborhood, and try to connect these to the supports/barriers. - 3.
+We are going to do an activity to help brainstorm what's happening in our neighborhoods." - Using handout Mapping Your Community Part 1 Worksheet, ask participants to draw a picture of their community or neighborhood, making sure to include things that help support or are barriers to staying healthy.
+Ask participants to also identify three health issues in their community or neighborhood, and try to connect these to the supports/ barriers. - 3.
 After about five minutes, have participants share back their drawings and at least three health issues they see in their community. - 4.
 Record the health issues on chart paper. - 5.
 Discussion: - a.
 Looking at these health issues, do you think they are unique to your community or neighborhood? - b.
 What do you think some root causes are?
 How did this happen? - c.
 Where else do you see these health issues happening? - d.
 Where don't we see them happening (for example, other schools, cities, states)?
 Why do you think that is? - e.
 Why do you think so many low income and communities of color are affected by health issues? - 6.
-Ask participants to highlight pieces of the Handout 5 that they find interesting or that surprised them. - 7.
-Close-out: Share back one thing from the Handout 5 that you found interesting.
+Ask participants to highlight pieces of the handout A History of Community Displacement and Housing Discrimination that they find interesting or that surprised them. - 7.
+Close-out: Share back one thing from the handout A History of Community Displacement and Housing Discrimination that you found interesting.
 Why?

-Handout 4: Mapping Your Community Part I Worksheet
+HANDOUT: Mapping Your Community Part 1 Worksheet